 In his spare time he loves to run marathons, and he enjoys scuba diving and playing basketball.
 Jonay feels that his biggest achievement to date is running an ultramarathon of 90km in just under 14 hours – well done Jonay that’s quite an achievement!

 Meet our head nurse Helen and her very vocal Bengal cat Marley!
+Helen sadly lost Marley last year to illness, but a new little bengal kitten called Noah joined the family at the end of last yea.
 She also has a rescue cat called Oscar who is always up to mischief and Betsy, a French Bulldog who you may find around our website.

 Helen has always wanted to be a veterinary nurse from a very young age as she’s always loved animals.
 Her most memorable patient to date is a dog called Thomas, a stray who ended up with us after being hit by a train and losing a leg as he made an amazing recovery.